akash-vartak/Wordy/README.md

 4. Now you can easily use `python gre.py` and run Wordy

 ##Libraries
-I have used the BeautifulSoup4 and pyttsxlibraries for scraping and audio(pronunciations) respectively.
+I have used the BeautifulSoup4 and pyttsx libraries, for webscraping and audio respectively.

 ##Contribution
 Issues and Pull requests are always welcome.
 Please send in any suggestions too.  <br>
 Also, don't forget to fork and star this repository. :smile:

-####Future Work
+###Future Work
-I made this repostory to primarily help me in improving my vocabulary and simultaneously my scriping skills.  <br>
+I made this repostory to primarily help me in improving my vocabulary and simultaneously my scripting skills.  <br>
 Thus the further improvement of the script is stopped as of now.
 Although you are welcome to work on it as you please.

 ##License